Youth Leadership Forum

 What happens at the YLF?

-Youth with disabilities will share their experiences with each other and learn about various topics:
+Youth with disabilities will share their experiences with each other and learn about various topics, including:

 Apply to the 2015 Youth Leadership Forum

-The 2014 SC Youth Leadership Forum was held at Newberry College in Newberry, South Carolina from July 9-11, 2014.
+The 2015 SC Youth Leadership Forum will be held at Columbia College in Columbia, South Carolina from July 8-10, 2015.

 For more information, contact